 - Can choose between 4 software packages

-- Costs vary between $24 and $47, depending on the package you choose
+- Costs vary depending on the package you choose

 - Provides both free email and phone support; some versions allow you access to speak with agents